 The origin, authorship, outline, and religious values of Old Testament books.
 Thorough study is made of critical problems concerning the Pentateuch, Isaiah, and Daniel.
 Some attention is given to general introduction to the Old Testament.
-(Not a Bible text course) This course includes a significant writing component.
+This course includes a significant writing component.